-Please note: Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from LSS when the problem was reported to them.
-The ticket number will document the time and date of the problem.
+Please note: Please note: Any requests for make-ups due to technical issues MUST be accompanied by the UF Computing help desk (http://helpdesk.ufl.edu/) correspondence.
 You MUST e-mail me within 24 hours of the technical difficulty if you wish to request a make-up.